Variational cohomology and topological solitons in Yang-Mills-Chern-Simons theories: Unitary Chern--Simons theories and Yang--Mills--Chern--Simons theories

-This begs the question, if the set up of the Sakai--Sugimoto model is mathematically sufficiently consistent for a physical theory.

-The consequences of a non extending metric, on the other hand, are rather more subtle: it might cause the breakdown of the Yang--Mills part of the theory, because its Langrangian and its Euler--Lagrange form might not extend as well.
-This is, however, by no means necessary: the metric of four dimensional Yang--Mills theory does not extend either, strictly speaking (it is, of course, conformally related to a metric which extends and the Yang--Mills Lagrangian is in four dimensions invariant under conformal changes of the metric).
-Moreover, for holographic QCD the only relevant requirement is that the metric behaves well with the holographic boundary.

-Thus, a non extending metric could be actually the means to construct a theory with solitons which show the same behaviour at infinity in all their components.
-As mentioned above, $S^4$ could be replaced by any closed, smooth $4$--manifold $\bM$ and in the present situation this may very well be necessary.
-So we consider an embedding $\iota: \R^5 \mapsto \R \times \bM$ mapping the $\R^4$ corresponding to $(x_1, x_2, x_3, z)$ diffeomorphically onto the single open $n$-cell of a suitable CW--decomposition of $\bM$.

-We need then a YMCS theory on $\R^5$ with respect to a metric $\mu_{\R^5}$ {\em which cannot extend to} $\R \times\bM$ and a local variational problem $\lambda$ (see section \ref{InvPro})on $\R \times\bM$ such that for the Euler--Lagrange forms we have $\eta_{YMCS} = \eta_{\lambda} \circ \iota^*$.
-Any restriction to $\R^5$ of a soliton on $\R \times\bM$ will then be a soliton on $\R^5$ with consistent behaviour at infinity and being derived from a local variational problem should be enough to consider the restriction of this set up to $\R^5$ a bone fide Lagrangian field theory.
-Note that the Yang--Mills part of the Lagrangian YMCS theory on $\R^5$ cannot extend, because the metric $\mu_{\R^5}$ cannot extend.

-This construction can, of course, be modified in various ways: for example, since the metric on $\R^5$ must not extend, one may replace $\R \times\bM$ with $s^1 \times\bM$ or even a more general compact $5$-dimensional Manifold.

-Note, however, that there is no guarantee that any of this can be actually carried out in practice.

-Trying to modify the Sakai--Sugimoto model may not be the best starting point.
-It is derived from string theory by a rather involved procedure (see \cite{SaSu1}).
-This appears to be its most important theoretical justification and, presumably, is the source of many desirable properties.
-Therefore, a serious reworking of the model would probably require to start again from string theory.

-There are, however, other models for Yang--Mills--Chern--Simons theories of $5$-dimensional QCD (see e.g. \cite{BRW10}, \cite{PoWu09}) which are quite similar, but the metrics of which might already suffice to guarantee the extendability of the $\mathfrak{u}_1$-component of the curvature.
+There are other models for Yang--Mills--Chern--Simons theories of $5$-dimensional QCD (see e.g. \cite{BRW10}, \cite{PoWu09}) which are quite similar.
 Unfortunately, the models of \cite{BRW10} and \cite{PoWu09} are constructed on subsets of $\R^5$ defined by the ``infrared'' and ``ultraviolet'' cutoffs and the exposition leaves it somewhat obscure how they are supposed to be embedded into $\R \times S^4$ or some $\R \times \bM$; cf. the discussion of equation (\ref{BN}) above.
+Therefore, checking \eqref{charpoteq2} becomes even more complicated.
+Note, however, that the study of the solitons in all these theories is very much based on approximations or numerical methods.
+Therefore, it seems indicated to show that the existencs of such solitons in a mathematically consistent way is guaranteed either via \eqref{charpoteq2} or by some other mathematically rigorous approach.